andreasabel/inCode/entry/purely-functional-typed-models.md

 (0.9547178031665701 :: R 1)
 ```

-Close enough!
+Close enough for me!

 ### Functional composition

-Because our functions are simply just normal functions, we can create new,
+Because our functions are simply just *normal functions*, we can create new,
 complex models from simpler ones using just functional composition.

 For example, we can map the result of a model to create a new model.
 Here, we